Skip to content

 • All applicants must be able to gain Garda Clearance.

-• International Applicants whose first language is not English must provide appropriate documentary evidence of proficiency in English, i.e. Minimum CEFRL B2+ (=IELTS 6.0) or equivalent Or can evidence successful completion of any Level 7 qualification studied through English.
+• International Applicants whose first language is not English must provide appropriate documentary evidence of proficiency in English, i.e. Minimum CEFRL B2+ (=IELTS 6.0) or equivalent Or can evidence successful completion of any Level 6 qualification (as validated by the NARIC procedure) studied through English, along with the successful completion of the interview phase of the application process.

 *Leaving Certificate applicants will require a grade O6/H7 in five subjects; these subjects must include Maths and English or Irish.
 (Foundation level mathematics will meet the minimum entry requirement where a grade F2 or higher is achieved.)